sembr/specification/README.md

 ## Summary

-When writing text using a compatible markup language, add single line breaks after substantial units of thought.
+When writing text with a compatible markup language, add a line break after each substantial unit of thought.

 ## Introduction

-_Semantic Line Breaks_ describes a set of conventions by which writers insert single line breaks at semantic boundaries without affecting the final rendered output.
+_Semantic Line Breaks_ describe a set of conventions by which writers insert single line breaks at semantic boundaries without affecting the final rendered output.

-Many of the most popular lightweight markup language renderers, including
+Many lightweight markup language renderers, including
 [CommonMark][commonmark]
 [reStructuredText][restructuredtext], and
 [AsciiDoc][asciidoc],
-join consecutive lines in a paragraph with a space, allowing semantic line breaks to be used.
+join consecutive lines in a paragraph with a space, allowing line breaks to be used as semantic delimiters.
-In addition, semantic line breaks can be used in certain contexts of HTML, XML, and other structured markup language documents.

 To better understand the benefit of semantic line breaks, consider the following paragraph from the